 Assignment

 Company acknowledges that EOL has agreed to work with Company based upon its ability to assist with a possible Transaction for the e-Solution to Prospect.
 Accordingly, Company may not assign or transfer its rights and obligations hereunder to any third party (including any affiliate or subsidiary of Company), without the express written consent of EOL.
+Notwithstanding the preceding sentence to the contrary, Company may assign its rights and obligations hereunder to any affiliate that is a successor in interest to all or substantially all of the assets or business of Company, without the consent of EOL; provided, however, no such assignment shall be allowed unless the affiliate of Company (a) at the time of the assignment either has or agrees in writing to maintain a relationship with the Prospect such that an assignment of this Agreement will not impact, interfere with or otherwise disrupt EOL’s ability to pursue a Transaction with the Prospect and (b) has agreed to an assignment of the Confidentiality Agreement and agreed, in a written instrument provided to EOL, to be bound by all of the terms and conditions contained therein.

+Limitation on Damages

+Neither Party will be liable to the other Party for any claim or demand against the other, its officers, directors, partners, principals, employees, agents or representatives by any third party nor for any amounts representing loss of profit, loss of business or lost opportunity or for any special, indirect, incidental, consequential or punitive damages.

 Acceptance of Proposal

 If Company is in agreement with the provisions of this proposal, please have an authorized officer sign an original of this proposal where indicated below and deliver the signed proposal to the attention of Mr. Michael Bridges, EnronOnline LLC, 1400 Smith Street, Houston, Texas 77002 (Facsimile No.: 713 _____________).
 This proposal is valid for a period of five (5) business days from the date reflected on the first page hereof (the “Acceptance Period”).
 If no acceptance is received by EOL within the Acceptance Period, this proposal shall be deemed to be withdrawn by EOL and shall have no force or effect between the parties thereafter whether signed by Company or not.